How To Heal From Past Trauma And Wounds

 Healing can happen in any number of ways.
 What’s important isn’t which method you choose to use.
 Instead, what’s important is that you pursue healing so you can live free from your baggage.

-Do You Want to Live Free?
+Do You Want To Live Free?

-Baggage is a by-product of a wound.
+Baggage is a by-product of trauma or a wound.
 It’s only by getting to the root cause that you can begin to live completely free.
 You have to identify what your baggage is.
 But uncovering that and facing it in order to heal is something that can change your life.

 Be Patient